djalbat/necessary/README.md

 setLogLevel(DEBUG);

-log.error('...') // Printed to the console and optionally, the log file log.trace('...') // Ignored, because the trace level is lower than the debug level
+log.error('...') // Printed to the console and optionally, the log file. log.trace('...') // Ignored, because the trace level is lower than the debug level.
 ```

-Finally, log files are rolled over every day, for example `./log/example.log` would become `./log/example.28-01-2018.log` and a new `./log/example.log` file would be started at midnight.
+Finally, log files are rolled over every night.
+So `./log/example.log` would become `./log/example.28-01-2018.log` and a new `./log/example.log` file would be started at midnight.

 * The `get` function sends a `GET` request, taking host, URI, optional query parameters and callback arguments.
 The optional `parameters` argument should be a plain old JavaScript object, the names and values of which will be encoded and concatenated to form the query string.
 The function expects the response to be stringified JSON and will return the parse this and return it as JSON if the status code is `200`, otherwise it will return null: